ROCm/HIP/docs/markdown/hip_profiling.md

 This [HIP sample](samples/2_Cookbook/2_Profiler/) shows the profiler marker API used in a small application.

-More information on the marker API can be found in the profiler header file and PDF in a ROCM installation:
+More information on the marker API can be found in the profiler header file and PDF in a ROCm installation:
 - /opt/rocm/profiler/CXLActivityLogger/include/CXLActivityLogger.h
 - /opt/rocm/profiler/CXLActivityLogger/doc/CXLActivityLogger.pdf